apache/druid/docs/configuration/index.md

 #### Dynamic Configuration

 The Coordinator has dynamic configuration to change certain behavior on the fly.
-The Coordinator uses a JSON spec object from the Druid [metadata storage](../dependencies/metadata-storage.md) config table.
-This object is detailed below:

-It is recommended that you use the Coordinator Console to configure these parameters.
+It is recommended that you use the [web console](../operations/druid-console.md) to configure these parameters.
 However, if you need to do it via HTTP, the JSON object can be submitted to the Coordinator via a POST request at:

 ```
 http://<COORDINATOR_IP>:<PORT>/druid/coordinator/v1/config